 Whether you are a recent graduate or earned your CU engineering degree many years ago, we hope you will become part of our valued family of supporters.
 You can make a difference in the lives of future students and help to solve some of the world’s important challenges through a gift to the college.
-Contact the Engineering Development Team to give back to a program that has meaning to you.

 Mike McAtee credits his CU engineering education for setting him on the path to a great career in the chemical industry.
 A 1984 chemical engineering graduate, McAtee is currently the head of engineering and maintenance for BASF’s North American operations, a business network that includes some 100 production sites across the region.